Towards Bridging the gap between Empirical and Certified Robustness against Adversarial Examples: Related Work

-Existing defense models against adversarial attacks can be broadly classified into \textit{empirical} and \textit{certified} defenses.
-Empirical defenses provide empirical robustness against adversarial attacks. \textit{Adversarial training} achieves the state-of-the-art empirical defense \citep{madry_iclr_2018}.
-It optimizes the following loss function for a DNN classifier, $f$, to provide robustness within an $\epsilon$-bounded \textit{threat model} for an $\ell_p$ norm, where the perturbations $\delta \in \Delta$ are constrained as $\Delta = \{ \delta : ||\delta||_p \leq \epsilon\}$:
+\textbf{Empirical Defenses and Adversarial Training. } Defense models against adversarial examples can be broadly categorized as: \textit{empirical} and \textit{certified} defenses.
+Empirical defenses demonstrate empirical robustness against adversarial attacks, typically without out providing any certification guarantees \citep{mnist_multiple_iclr2019,cure_cvpr_2019,rbfcnn_ijcnn_2020,reversible_iccv_2021}. \textit{Adversarial training} achieves the state-of-the-art empirical defense \citep{madry_iclr_2018}.
+It optimizes the following loss function for a DNN classifier, $f$, to provide robustness within an $\epsilon$-bounded \textit{threat model} for an $\ell_p$ norm, where the perturbations, $\delta \in \Delta$ are constrained as $\Delta = \{ \delta : ||\delta||_p \leq \epsilon\}$:

-where $\theta$ denotes the model parameters and $\mathcal{L}$ is the classification loss.
+where, $\theta$ denotes the model parameters. $\mathcal{L}$ is the classification loss.

-The \textit{inner maximization} in Eq. \ref{eq_advTrain} can be solved by producing adversarial examples using strong adversaries, e.g., \textit{projected gradient descent (PGD)} attack \citep{advTrain_arxiv_2017,madry_iclr_2018}.
-However, \cite{fgsmAdvTrain_iclr_2020} found that even a single-step \textit{fast gradient sign method (FGSM)} attack-based AT models \citep{fgsm_iclr_2015} achieves high empirical robustness.
-Recently Trades \citep{treadAdv_icml_2019}, Adv-LLR \citep{llrAdv_nips_2019} introduced additional regularizers to achieve higher empirical robustness.
-However, \cite{advOverfitting_icml_2020} showed that the standard PGD based AT model with early-stopping criteria provides one of the strongest empirical defenses for a given perturbation type.
-Recent works also explored the importance of different hyper-parameters of adversarial training \citep{advTread2Gowal_2020,advTricks_iclr_2021} as well as incorporating additional data in a semi-supervised fashion \citep{advUnlabelled1_arxiv_2019,advUnlabelled2_arxiv_2019} to further improve their empirical robustness.
+The \textit{inner maximization} in Eq. \ref{eq_advTrain} is solved by producing adversarial examples using strong iterative adversaries, e.g., \textit{projected gradient descent (PGD)} attack \citep{advTrain_arxiv_2017,madry_iclr_2018}. \cite{fgsmAdvTrain_iclr_2020} found that even a single-step \textit{fast gradient sign method (FGSM)} attack-based AT models also achieves high empirical robustness \citep{fgsm_iclr_2015}. \cite{fat_icml_2020} proposed to use the least adversaries for training.
+Recently TRADES \citep{treadAdv_icml_2019}, Adv-LLR \citep{llrAdv_nips_2019} introduced additional regularizers to achieve higher empirical robustness by smoothing the loss surface. \cite{advOverfitting_icml_2020} showed that even the standard PGD based AT model with early-stopping criteria provides one of the best empirical defenses for a given perturbation type.
+Recent works also explored the importance of different hyper-parameters for adversarial training \citep{advTread2Gowal_2020,advTricks_iclr_2021} as well as incorporating additional data in a semi-supervised fashion \citep{advUnlabelled1_arxiv_2019,advUnlabelled2_arxiv_2019} to further improve their empirical robustness against adversarial attacks.
+Recently, \cite{advTrain_cprobust_arxiv21} also demonstrated that adversarial training with smaller perturbation can also improve the performance against random corruptions.